On this page:

 Our Professional Remotely Piloted Aircraft Systems (RPAS) program will teach you all aspects of operating drones for commercial use.
-From agricultural, environmental and industrial monitoring and inspection to emergency response to 3-D mapping and beyond, the use of drones for a variety of applications in numerous industries is rapidly evolving.
+From agricultural, environmental and industrial monitoring and inspection to emergency response to 3D mapping and beyond, the use of drones for various applications in numerous industries is rapidly evolving.

 - have sufficient English language ability to be understood by local Air Traffic Control when using VHF radio.

 - provide evidence of good health.

 The opportunity to advance your education by transferring into this program or gain credit for previous postsecondary courses may be available.

 There may also be opportunities to further your education by transferring to another institution once you graduate.

 Learn more about program and institution transfer options.